HerbertNtim/learnify-LMS/README.md

 ---

 ## ✨ Features

 - **User Authentication:** Secure and scalable authentication with Clerk.
 - **Dynamic Drag-and-Drop Interface:** Organize course modules with a smooth drag-and-drop UI.
-- **Rich Media Support:** Upload and manage files, videos, and images using FilePond.
+- **Rich Media Support:** Upload and manage files, videos, and images using FilePond and AWS S3.
 - **Elegant UI Components:** Pre-styled components using Shadcn and Radix UI for consistent design.
 - **Lucide Icons:** Beautiful and customizable icons for enhancing the user experience.
 - **Data Visualization:** Interactive charts and visual aids for reporting and insights.
-- **Theming Support:** Light and dark modes enabled using `next-themes`.
-- **Backend Scalability:** Serverless architecture with AWS DynamoDB for fast and reliable data handling.
+- **Scalable Backend:** Serverless architecture using AWS Lambda, DynamoDB, and API Gateway.
 - **Payment Integration:** Stripe integration for seamless payment processing.
 - **Form Validation:** Robust and type-safe form validation using React Hook Form and Zod.
+- **Deployment:** Scalable and secure deployment using AWS services and Docker.

 ---